Trade barriers can take many forms. They can relate to

 - subsidies: countervailing duties on subsidised goods

-- lack of insufficient IPR protection
+- insufficient IPR protection

 - discriminatory treatment vis-à-vis national treatment